KeithGalli/keithgalli/README.md

 My name is Keith, and I'm an MIT trained computer scientist interested in all things Python & Data Science!

 - 🔭 I’m currently working on [HelloCreator](https://hellocreator.com), building an AI-powered companion for social media creators.
-- 🌱 I recently built a porgram to automatically download & transcribe your favorite podcasts, check it out [here](https://github.com/KeithGalli/Podcast-Downloader)
+- 🌱 I recently built a program to automatically download & transcribe your favorite podcasts, check it out [here](https://github.com/KeithGalli/Podcast-Downloader)
 - 👯 I’m looking to collaborate on YouTube videos!
   - Send ideas to business@keithgalli.com